britcoop/delicious-app/readme.md

 This is a project built in an awesome node course! https://learnnode.com/

+Still in progress, but here is a demo of what I'm building - https://node-delicious.herokuapp.com/

 ## Sample Data

 To load sample data, run the following command in your terminal: